-Pay-per-click advertising can not only attract attention, but can go a long way towards converting interest into sales, as Simon Wicks reveals
+Pay-per-click advertising (or PPC) on search engines like Google doesn't just attract attention - it can go a long way towards converting interest into sales

-"A guy selling air conditioning units noticed there were no adverts on Google under "air-conditioning units", so he created one," recalls Chris Lake of Econsultancy.
-"A big hotel chain had a breakdown, typed 'air-conditioning units' into Google and he won a £12 million contract.
+"An appliances retailer noticed there were no adverts on Google with the keyword air-conditioning units, so he created one," recalls Chris Lake of Econsultancy.
+"A big hotel chain had a breakdown, typed air-conditioning units into Google and he ended up landing a £12 million contract.
 He only spent a few pennies on the ad."

-While it is unlikely you will succeed on this scale, if you can put your business in front of a potential customer at the very moment they want to buy, your chances of making a sale increase dramatically.
-With the right blend of planning and initiative, pay-per-click advertising is a cost-effective way to boost your profits.
+It may be unlikely that you will succeed on this scale but if you can put your business in front of a potential customer at the very moment they want to buy, your chances of making a sale increase dramatically.
+With the right blend of planning and initiative, pay-per-click marketing is a cost-effective way to boost your profits.

 What is pay-per-click advertising?